 IPO

-The process where a private company first offers its shares for sale to the public on a stock exchange.
-An IPO can provide investors with an opportunity to own a piece of a company, but comes with some inherent risk since there is no track record of performance.
+An Initial Public Offering (IPO) involves a private company offering its shares for sale to the public for the first time on a stock exchange.
+An IPO can provide investors with an opportunity to own a piece of a company but comes with some risk since there is no track record of the company’s performance.

 Leveraging

-When an investor borrows money in order to invest, with the expectation that the return on the investment will be greater than the cost of borrowing.
+When an investor borrows money to invest with the expectation that the return on the investment will be greater than the cost (and interest) of borrowing, they’ve used leverage.

 Leveraging can potentially amplify gains, but also increases risk, as investors are responsible for repaying the loan even if their investments do not perform as expected.